serghiou/clinicaltrialr/README.md

 ## Alternatives

 * ClinicalTrials.gov has its own [API interface](https://clinicaltrials.gov/api/gui) to their new API (this package at the moment uses the old API).
 This can be used to create an XML file of [all records about studies of interest](https://clinicaltrials.gov/api/gui/demo/simple_full_study), a CSV file with [specific fields from all studies of interest](https://clinicaltrials.gov/api/gui/demo/simple_study_fields) or a CSV file with [just one field of interest for all studies of interest](https://clinicaltrials.gov/api/gui/demo/simple_field_values).
 These allow the retrieval of at most 100, 1000 or all records, but using the fields `min_rnk` and `max_rnk` it is possible to, in chunks, download all records of interest (in XML for the former, in XML/CSV for the latter two).
-However, these records can only contain a maximum of 20 variables, which means that multiple requests would have to be done to fulfill searches of more than 20 records.

 * There is an [rclinicaltrials](https://github.com/sachsmc/rclinicaltrials) package.
-However, (a) it does not allow for the complicated kind of queries that I would like to use and for which I needed to use the Advanced Search function of the website and (b) it creates dataframes that are not easy to analyze and share with others possibly using other platforms (e.g. dataframes that contain lists).
+However, (a) it does not allow for the complicated kind of queries that I would like to use and for which I needed to use the Advanced Search function of the website and (b) it creates dataframes that are not easy to analyze and share with others possibly using other platforms.

-* A list of clinincal trial registry scrapers can be found in the [opentrials/registers GitHub repository](https://github.com/opentrials/registers), however most of these are old and poorly maintained.
+* A list of clinincal trial registry scrapers can be found in the [opentrials/registers GitHub repository](https://github.com/opentrials/registers).

 ## Acknowledgements